 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-- Critique the process of Develop knowledge of the steps in systematic and ethical research.
+- critique the process of systematic and ethical research.

-- Explain Compare and contrast the robustness of different research methods.
+- compare and contrast the robustness of different research methods.

-- Develop Test Demonstrate the capacity and skills to undertake ethical research.
+- assemble the capacity and skills to undertake ethical research.

 |Timetable||View the lecture timetable | View the full unit timetable|

 There is no prescribed text for this unit.
 The learning materials of the unit will be drawn from publications, journal articles and other credible sources/websites .
 You will be able to access the learning materials through the Learning Hub section of the MyLO unit.